visht/WorkManagerKotlin/README.md

 Now here we do required work SCheduling pedriodic location updates to server, fetching data from server and inserting that data to db etc.

-# Finally in our activity or fragment we create object for Workrequest e.g: ONeTimeWorkRequest, PeriodicWorkRequest
+# Finally in our activity or fragment we create object for Workrequest e.g: OneTimeWorkRequest, PeriodicWorkRequest
 # Create your Workmanager instance
 # And finally enque your work.